NclRSE-Training/git-ultra-novice/_episodes/08-conflict.md

 > > {: .language-bash}
 > >
 > > ~~~
-> > [master 21032c3] Use image of plain pea soup instead of with sour cream
+> > [main 21032c3] Use image of plain pea soup instead of with sour cream
 > > ~~~
 > > {: .output}
 > >